 The data sciences industry is growing at a rapid pace, making it seem like it has been around forever.
-It was only in 2012, that HBR claimed ‘Data scientist’ to be one of the sexist job of this century.
+It was only in 2012, that HBR claimed ‘Data scientist’ to be one of the sexiest job of this century.
 In today’s world, it is very rare for large enterprises to outsource functions like sales or strategy and analytics is proving to be the next core element in how businesses function today.

 This is prompting a new wave – with a number of enterprises looking to setup their in-house analytics centres and take full advantage of the wealth of information at their disposal.
 With the industry not showing any signs of slowing down, it is important to understand what makes analytics centres and teams successful.